-Ferns and fern allies (Pteridophytes) are very abundant and range mostly from 50 to 75% throughout the section (Tables E1 and 5, Figure 10d).
+Ferns and fern allies (Pteridophytes) are very abundant and range mostly from 50 to 75% throughout the section (Tables S3 and 5 and Figure 10d).
 They are indicative of humid, wet local conditions and are often found in the presence of a mountain forest.
-[Bhattarai et al., 2004] have demonstrated that in Nepal, the maximum fern richness along the topographic gradient is found at around 2000 m and that at these elevations, ferns are strongly dependent on moisture and do not tolerate frost.
-The presence of Ceratopteris and Selaginella (Table D1) is also typical for open fresh water conditions.
+Bhattarai et al. [2004] have demonstrated that in Nepal, the maximum fern richness along the topographic gradient is found at around 2000 m and that at these elevations, ferns are strongly dependent on moisture and do not tolerate frost.
+The presence of Ceratopteris and Selaginella (Table S3) is also typical for open freshwater conditions.

-Poaceae are frequent (5-25%), with peak occurrences (~50%) in the lower part of environmental Unit 2 (Tables E1 & 5, Figure 10d).
+Poaceae are frequent (5-25%), with peak occurrences (~50%) in the lower part of environmental unit 2 (Tables S3 and 5 and Figure 10d).
 Peaks of Asteraceae occurrence (5%) coincide with the Poaceae record.
-In contrast with findings in Pakistan [De Franceschi et al., 2008] the Bhutanese record presents low abundance to absence of Chenopodiaceae -Amaranthaceae in the Dungsam Chu samples, which is a group of wide ecological range, but particularly common in arid environments.
+In contrast with findings in Pakistan [De Franceschi et al., 2008], the Bhutanese record presents low abundance to absence of Chenopodiaceae-Amaranthaceae in the Dungsam Chu samples, which is a group of wide ecological range, but particularly common in arid environments.

-Taxa of broadleaved, deciduous forest, such as Alnus, Betula, Corylus, Myrica, Fagaceae (Table D1), occur throughout the section but in relatively low abundances which, combined with the presence of taxa from high elevations (Ericaceae), suggest the presence of a broadleaved, deciduous forest over a pronounced topographic gradient.
+Taxa of broadleaved, deciduous forest, such as Alnus, Betula, Corylus, Myrica, and Fagaceae (Table S3), occur throughout the section but in relatively low abundances which, combined with the presence of taxa from high elevations (Ericaceae), suggest the presence of a broadleaved, deciduous forest over a pronounced topographic gradient.

-The presence of tropical lowland taxa such as Sapotaceae, Anacardiaceae, Bombacoideae and Rubiaceae are representative of the pollen influx from a lowland, evergreen rain forest.
-In contrast, the tree pollen referred to as "other Angiosperms/Gymnosperms" in Figure 10c, from Unit 2 suggest less open vegetation until the top of the section.
+The presence of tropical lowland taxa such as Sapotaceae, Anacardiaceae, Bombacoideae, and Rubiaceae is representative of the pollen influx from a lowland, evergreen rain forest.
+In contrast, the tree pollen referred to as "other Angiosperms/Gymnosperms" in Figure 10c, from unit 2, suggests less open vegetation until the top of the section.

-Finally, there are punctuated single occurrences of mangrove to back-mangrove taxa indicative a coastal setting such as Brownlowia in the bottom half of Unit 2.
+Finally, there are punctuated single occurrences of mangrove to back-mangrove taxa indicative a coastal setting such as Brownlowia in the bottom half of unit 2.
 Brownlowia may also occur in tidally influenced freshwater swamps along the coastal plain [Morley, 1991; Tomlinson, 1994].
-In addition, several single occurrences of palm tree type pollens such as Nypa and the extinct Neocouperipollis representing palms from the coastal environment, and extending towards tidally-influenced rivers and freshwaters swamps further inland [Giesen et al., 2007; Monga et al., 2015] are observed along the entire section (Table D1).
+In addition, several single occurrences of palm tree-type pollens such as Nypa and the extinct Neocouperipollis representing palms from the coastal environment, and extending toward tidally influenced rivers and freshwaters swamps further inland [Giesen et al., 2007; Monga et al., 2015], are observed along the entire section (Table S3).